theerapatDE/simple-online-ordering-system/README.md

-# Online Material Ordering System - Mod
+# Online Material Ordering System
 This is a Online Material Ordering System model made to answer requirements given to me to text my computer skills

 # Installation Process